If any of this information is out of date or if the links are not redirecting properly please let us know by leaving a comment below.

 The Mississippi Homeschool Law requires you to submit a certificate of enrollment for each child that you homeschool.
 This form must be submitted by September 15th, every year that you choose to homeschool.

-The information that you must include on the certificate of enrollment form includes all of the following:
+The following information is what you must include on the certificate of enrollment form:

 - your child’s name, address, phone number, and birth date